Panda4817/react-native-shop-app/README.md

 # React Native + Firebase E-commerce app

 The app lets an user create an account, verifies their email, login to their account, place products in a cart, order products, view orders made, add own products to sell, edit account details and logout.
+The app will also send push notifications to sellers when an order is placed with their product.

 ## Requirements
 - See package.json